mpitutorial/mpitutorial/tutorials/dynamic-receiving-with-mpi-probe-and-mpi-status/index.md

 Although this example is trivial, `MPI_Probe` forms the basis of many dynamic MPI applications.
 For example, master/slave programs will often make heavy use of `MPI_Probe` when exchanging variable-sized worker messages.
 As an exercise, make a wrapper around `MPI_Recv` that uses `MPI_Probe` for any dynamic applications you might write.
 It makes the code look much nicer :-)

 ## Next up
 Do you feel comfortable using the standard blocking point-to-point communication routines?
 If so, then you already have the ability to write endless amounts of parallel applications!
 Let's look at a more advanced example of using the routines you have learned.
-Check out <a href="http://www.mpitutorial.com/point-to-point-communication-application-random-walk/">the application example using `MPI_Send`, `MPI_Recv`, and `MPI_Probe`</a>.
+Check out <a href="http://www.mpitutorial.com/point-to-point-communication-application-random-walk/">the application example using MPI_Send, MPI_Recv, and MPI_Probe</a>.

 Having trouble?
 Confused?
 Feel free to leave a comment below and perhaps I or another reader can be of help.